 Finally, we hit up Betsy Ross' house.
 While I'm not sure where I stand on the Betsy Ross issue, her home was interesting, particularly in its layout, which I can't tell is a result of the museum needing to direct flow, or if she would have also moved through it in the same way.
 Her life story was interesting, regardless of whether or not she really sewed our first flag.
 And they have an actress to play Betsy in the basement, sewing up a storm.
 Walking through didn't answer my question about the cat fountain outside, however...

-There did happen to be a Veteran's parade happening, and as a result, we passed by a number of floats as we stopped by the market and continued toward the bus station.
+We had some time to kill before our bus headed back for home, so we stopped by a bookstore.
+It was amazing and beautiful.
+There were books and boxes piled up everywhere.
+Upstairs was more orderly, but still beautiful. *sigh*There did happen to be a Veteran's parade happening, and as a result, we passed by a number of floats as we stopped by the market and continued toward the bus station.
 I even saw some Masons!
 I took a few photos in front of the Grand Lodge of Pennsylvania building... is it too late to redesign our Temple?

 Overall, a really great weekend, and I can check Philly off my bucket list!
 Soaked up all that history, just so I could return to D.C., where history is made every day (sorry, History Channel, I just need to borrow this phrase for a bit).